mckennapsean/dissertation/content/05-worksheet.md

 across each visualization design activity, and then broke down these activities into a series of tangible and generalized steps (see [@tbl:steps]).
 These steps are akin to design methods that can be generative or evaluative in nature.
+We created several introductory and template worksheets to help guide students through filling out each design activity worksheet, and we include these materials in [Appendix @sec:app-worksheets].

 \newpage